toledobastos/iterateNetwork/README.md

 # IterateNetwork

-Description: iterateNetwork and iterateComplete simlate stochastic and targeted node removal of networks nodes, edges, and a combination of both.
+Description: simulates stochastic and targeted node or edge removal of networks based on network attributes.